-Written language requires a great deal of training, both learning to spell correctly, and in acquiring the knowledge of language itself; nouns, verbs, punctuation, etc. We have a writing programme in place and cover all aspects of functional, personal and imaginative writing.
+Written language requires a great deal of training, both learning to spell correctly, and in acquiring the knowledge of language itself, nouns, verbs, punctuation, etc. We have a writing programme in place and cover all aspects of functional, personal and imaginative writing.

 Writing skills are taught from early level onwards and we emphasise the importance of having neat legible work.
+This session we are working on both our gross and fine motor skills to help aid the presentation of our work.